COVID-19 ALERT - SOCIAL DISTANCING REQUIRED!

-Due to the very high volume of fingerprints we are unable to accommodate walk-in clients at this time you MUST book an appointment.
+Due to the very high volume of fingerprints and the requirement to social distance we are unable to accommodate walk-in clients at this time you MUST book an appointment.

 PLEASE CALL 905-459-9669 TO BOOK YOUR APPOINTMENT